 Stead & Simpson is best-remembered as one of the largest footwear retail chains in Britain.
 However the business has its origins in production, and became the largest footwear manufacturer in the world.

 Edmund Stead (1803 – 1881) was born in Darlington, the son of a well-respected innkeeper and coachman.
 He relocated to Leeds from 1824, and found employment in the shoe-making trade.

 Stead formed a partnership with Morris Simpson (1808 – 1888).
 The two men established a curriers shop, to process leather for shoemaking, on Kirkgate, Leeds from 1834.

-Edward Simpson (1819 – 1904), brother to Morris, later joined the partnership shortly afterwards, and was initially employed as a bookkeeper.
+Edward Simpson (1819 – 1904), brother to Morris Simpson, joined the partnership shortly afterwards, and was initially employed as a bookkeeper.
 Edward Simpson was a likeable man who stood over six feet tall, Simpson was possessed of good judgement and a sound business mind.
-He was a genial, likeable man who stood over six feet tall.
-A keen Wesleyan Methodist, he was a Radical in politics.
+He was principally employed as a bookkeeper for the firm.
+He was a keen Wesleyan Methodist, he was a Radical in politics.

 Morris Simpson left the partnership in 1844 in order to establish his own shoe-making business.

-Problems in sourcing sufficient skilled labour led the firm to open a branch factory at London Road, Daventry from 1844.
+Problems in sourcing sufficient skilled labour in Leeds led the firm to open a branch factory at London Road, Daventry from 1844.

 Currier work began in Leicester from 1853, initially at Cank Street, before relocating to Belgrave Gate.